 - Payroll management for both full-time employees and contractors

-- Benefits management tailored to meet the standards of local market
+- Benefits management tailored to meet the standards of the local market

 - Seamless employee onboarding and offboarding